Smallpox: Virology

-Gene expression of variola virus occurs entirely within the cytoplasm of the host cell, and follows a distinct progression during infection.
-After entry of an infectious virion into a host cell, synthesis of viral mRNA can be detected within 20 minutes.
+The center of the genome contains the majority of the essential viral genes, including for structural proteins, DNA replication, transcription, and mRNA synthesis.
+The ends of the genome vary more across strains and species of orthopoxviruses.
+These regions contain proteins that modulate the hosts' immune systems, and are primarily responsible for the variability in virulence across the orthopoxvirus family.
+Gene expression occurs entirely within the cytoplasm of the host cell, and follows a distinct progression during infection.
 About half of the viral genome is transcribed prior to the replication of viral DNA.
 The first set of expressed genes are transcribed by pre-existing viral machinery packaged within the infecting virion.
 These genes encode the factors necessary for viral DNA synthesis and for transcription of the next set of expressed genes.
-Unlike most DNA viruses, DNA replication in variola virus and other poxviruses takes place within the cytoplasm of the infected cell.
-The exact timing of DNA replication after infection of a host cell varies across the poxviridae.
+DNA replication in variola virus takes place within the cytoplasm of the infected cell.
 Recombination of the genome occurs within actively infected cells.
-Following the onset of viral DNA replication, an intermediate set of genes codes for transcription factors of late gene expression.
-The products of the later genes include transcription factors necessary for transcribing the early genes for new virions, as well as viral RNA polymerase and other essential enzymes for new viral particles.
-These proteins are then packaged into new infectious virions capable of infecting other cells.
+The products include transcription factors for transcribing genes for new virions, as well as viral RNA polymerase and other essential enzymes for new viral particles.
+These proteins are packaged into new infectious virions.